1300Sarthak/CS122_project/README.md

 ## Project Overview

-My Budget Hero is a personal budgeting application built with Python and Tkinter that lets users track and manage their transactions and budgets.
+This is a personal budgeting application built with Python and Tkinter that lets users track and manage their transactions and budgets.
 The app provides real-time financial tracking with an intuitive interface designed for clarity and simplicity.

 ### Key Features